maxhbr/LDBcollector/md/MS-PL.md

                                     "description": "However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by the unmodified use of the contributor's contribution."
                                 }
                             ]
+                        }
                     },
-                        "description": ""
-                    },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/13",
-                                "name": "Distribute the object code generated from the modified source code", "description": ""
+                                "name": "Distribute the object code generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/14",
-                                "name": "Distribute the generated binaries from modified source code", "description": ""
+                                "name": "Distribute the generated binaries from modified source code" },
-                            },
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": {